bminahan73/wordle-stats/README.md

 # WORDLE word and letter statistics

-This code can generate a stats summary markdown of the wordle word bank.
+This code can generate a stats summary markdown of the wordle word bank!

 ## Getting the words.json